paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

 **Proportional Allocation (ARINC Method)**

 The proportional allocation also known as ARINC method takes historical data on sub-system reliability into account to distribute the reliability to sub-system level.
-The weighting factor is determined by the ratio of the observed sub-system failure probability to the total system failure probability, as shown in Eq. {eq}`Equation Methodo 5`.
+The weighting factor is determined by the ratio of the observed sub-system failure probability to the total system failure probability, as shown in Eq. {eq}`Equation_methodo_5`.
 The new reliability target is allocated to sub-system proportional to this factor.

 (misc_equation5_5)=
 ````{admonition} Equation